jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 - *Epinephrine Auto-injector:* Must be up to date and nearby at each dose.

 - *Non-drowsy antihistamine:* Optional but highly recommended.
 These can be bought over the counter.
   - Example: Reactine.
 For children under 2, give half of the smallest indicated dosage on the bottle.
-This usually is 2.5-5mg
+This usually is 2.5-5mg.
-  - Avoid Benadryl
+  - Avoid Benadryl - it is less effective and comes with more side effects.

 = Measuring